florinmititica/TaskTime/README.md

 # TaskTime
-TaskTime is a personal project
+TaskTime is a personal project.
+TaskTime will be a PHP site.